JetBrains/intellij-sdk-docs/reference_guide/api_changes_list_2022.md

 : That method was an internal method.

 `com.intellij.database.util.TreePatternNode.Group(ObjectKind, TreePatternNode[], TreePatternNode)` constructor removed : Do not manipulate TreePatternNodes.
-Use TreePatternUtils to manipulate TreePatterns.
+Use `TreePatternUtils` to manipulate `TreePatterns`.

 `com.intellij.database.util.TreePatternNode.NegativeNaming(ObjectName[])` constructor removed
 : Do not manipulate TreePatternNodes.
-Use TreePatternUtils to manipulate TreePatterns.
+Use `TreePatternUtils` to manipulate `TreePatterns`.

-`com.intellij.database.dataSource.DataSourceConfigurable.getDataSource()` method return type changed from DasDataSource to RawDataSource
+`com.intellij.database.dataSource.DataSourceConfigurable.getDataSource()` method return type changed from `DasDataSource` to `RawDataSource`
-: Stricter generic bound
+: Stricter generic bound.

 ### TextMate Plugin 2022.3